orsonteodoro/gcf2/README.md

 enabled after emerging @world.
 * USE_GOLDLTO -- Use Gold as the default LTO linker for @system and/or @world
 * USE_LIBCXX_AS_DEFAULT -- Use libc++ instead of libstdc++ as the default if C++ files are detected.
-It's used primarly for being CFI protected.
+It's used primarily for being CFI protected.
 (UNTESTED SYSTEMWIDE, EXPERIMENTAL)
 * USE_THINLTO -- Use ThinLTO as the default LTO linker for @world